nginxinc/nginx-azure-workshops/labs/lab12/readme.md

     - Check the `Allow minor version updates`
     - Paste your Dataplane API Key value
     - Paste your Dataplane API Endpoint URL **and ADD `nplus` to the end**
-    - Optional: Add new KeyValue pair:  `nlk.config.logLevel` `info`

 1. Click `Next`, Review your settings.

     If you scroll to the bottom, you will see your entered data, take a screenshot if you did not SAVE it somewhere.
-If you are satisifed with your Settiings, click `Create`.  *You can safely ignore the billing warning, NLK is free of charge at the time of this writing.*
+If you are satisifed with your Settiings, click `Create`.

     ![NLK Config](media/lab12_nlk-config.png)